Course Information

 Instructor(s) Doç.
 Dr. TİJEN ÖVER ÖZÇELİK (Güz)

-Course Content Production, production systems, production techniques, demand forecasting techniques, product design, logistics activities, workplace regulation concepts.
+Course Content The concept of production encompasses production systems, production techniques, production strategies, product design, logistics activities, and workplace organization.

 Learning Outcomes